Smart Shaming: Wow, wala kang alam vs. Wow ah, ang talino mo talaga

 Think about it: When Gibo Teodoro ran for president, he was criticized for being more intellectual than he was approachable.
 And yet, Tito Sotto has apparently cemented his seat in the Senate for life.
 On the other side of things, Marian Rivera once had to go on record to defend her college education once the trolls-that-be decided her broken English was proof she didn’t actually graduate.

-If you want something that hits on a more personal level (as if you need it), check out the comment second on a post that resembles anything intelligent, anything worthy of debate.
+If you want something that hits on a more personal level (as if you need it), check out the comment section on a post that resembles anything intelligent, anything worthy of debate.
 Or better yet, take the time to reply to someone and disagree with what they’re saying.
 It’s more than likely that you’ll find yourself attacked instead of corrected and made fun of instead of spoken to.
 And even if you’re right and present all the facts, someone will try to pick apart your wording.
 They will question what the fuck you’re doing in the conversation in the first place—as if the comment section is exclusive to those that think like them.

 So why do we still smart shame?
 Because ignorance is bliss?
 Because we’d rather stay unaware?
 Do we just not value education and intelligence?
 Are we really that simple minded?

 The short answer is: No. The longer answer is outlined in a book by Dr. Virgilio Enriquez, often hailed as the Father of Filipino Psychology.